 In 2004 Fr.
 Hildebrand was appointed pastor of St. John the Baptist Church in Costa Mesa, a 3,000-family parish where Mass is offered in four languages — English, Spanish, Vietnamese, and Latin.
 Under his leadership, St. John’s placed a special emphasis on the Sacrament of Penance, offering not just the usual one hour for confession on Saturdays, but also two hour-long opportunities every Sunday.
 The church also operated a Eucharistic chapel for perpetual adoration of the Blessed Sacrament.

 Fr.
-Hildebrand admits he was surprised when his superiors asked him to return to the College as a chaplain, but he is delighted by the prospect.
+Hildebrand admits he was surprised when his superiors asked him to return to the College as a chaplain in 2011, but he is delighted by the prospect.
 “I have always considered the College to be a milestone in my human development because it really helped me to form my way of thinking and strengthen my faith,” he says.
 “I hope to give back to the College at least a little bit of what it has given to me.”

 The College name Fr.
 Hildebrand its head chaplain in 2014.
 “The love of Christ and his Church has gathered us together here at Thomas Aquinas College,” he remarks.
 “By study, reflection, and discussion we come to know God; by prayer and contemplation we come to love Him.
 The chaplains help to facilitate that love by ministering the Sacraments and providing spiritual direction so that the students may thrive humanly and spiritually.”